sxuaner/LAMP/README.md

 ============
 Installation and configuration of LAMP server.
 A security policy will be added later.
 Assuming we run all following commands as root.

+!!!
+While I was installing MySql and wordpress, there were some packages on my RHEL server needed but not found in yum repos.
+Search on the internet if you encounter any of that kind of problem.!!!

 Requirements:
 ------------
 - RHEL 3.10.0-229.el7.x86_64